google/dpy/README.md

 ## Modules?
 Injection modules?
 We don't need no stinking injection modules.

 In dPy, Python modules serve as our injection modules.
-Provide whatever you want in your regular ol' module and when you want to switch out the implementation, you can just switch which module you import.
+Provide whatever you want in your regular ol' module using the methods above and when you want to switch out the implementation, you can just switch which module you import.

-Of course, you may setup injectables behind conditionals if you want.
+Of course, you can also setup injectables behind conditionals if you like.

+Modules may import their own dependencies or you might prefer to defer importing all your dependencies in a "main" module (or other organization).
+As long as all the dependencies are established at runtime, there's no problem.

 ## Testing
-Testing is really simple in dPy.
-The only concept of modules is the same concept as regular Python.
+Testing is quite simple in dPy.
+The only concept dPy has of modules is as regular Python modules.
 There are no special injection modules.
-For an example test, check out `example_test.py`.
+For a full, working example test, check out `example_test.py`.

-Normally, you may not call a function and override its injectable values. e.g. The following is an error:
+Normally, you may not call a function and override its injectable arguments. i.e. The following is an error:

+    @Inject
-    def Foo(bar=dpy.IN):
+    def Foo(bar=IN): pass
-      # ...

     Foo(bar=42)

-In test mode, this is not true.
-You may simply set any injectable value to whatever you want to test.
-In fact, using real injections in disallowed in test mode!
+In test mode, this is not the case.
+You simply set injectable values to whatever you want.
+In fact, using real injections in _not_ allowed in test mode!

 ### Enable test mode
-Enabling test mode is one call in your tests.
+Enabling test mode is one call in your test.

-    dpy.SetTestMode()
+It may not be turned off once enabled, so feel free to put it at the top level of your test module.

+    SetTestMode()

 ### Setup test mode injections
-Setting up your injectables for test in one call, too!

-    dpy.SetUpTestInjecitons(
+You might need to create special test injections depending on how you've structured your code.
+Setting them up is straight-forward:

+    SetUpTestInjecitons(
         foo=42,
         bar=1337,
     )